(OSH7017) WORKER SAFETY, HEALTH AND WELLBEING (20 CREDITS):

 Masters - ALL 120 credits of taught modules and a 60 credit research project.

 TUITION FEES AND FINANCIAL SUPPORT:

 For up to date information on tuition fees and the financial support that may be available.
 Please refer to www.cardiffmet.ac.uk/fees.

-Full details on the cost of studying part or full time and as standalone CPD modules are available via the
+Full details on the cost of studying part or full time are available via the

 university finance website, select 'Tuition Fees' on the right of the page.

 Full-time fees (UK and international fees) - Unless otherwise stated the fee amount is the total cost of the entire programme